Important information regarding revised Call Centre operating hours due to COVID-19. Click here.

 Automatic car licences

-If you live in a state or territory that permits licenced drivers to ride scooters and you have an automatic car licence, you may be restricted to riding an automatic scooter (which most of them are anyway).
+If you live in a state or territory that permits licensed drivers to ride scooters and you have an automatic car licence, you may be restricted to riding an automatic scooter (which most of them are anyway).

 While Queensland, for example, allows learner, provisional and open drivers licence holders to ride mopeds, learners in South Australia and Western Australia must pass riding tests before they can legally ride a moped.